NTBBloodbath/zig-tools.nvim/README.md

     - Run your additional build tasks (e.g. `zig build tests`).
 - opt-in Zig third-party dependencies managers integration (add, remove and update your zigmod/gyro dependencies on the fly!).
-- opt-in LSP integration (with support for inlay hints, thanks to rust-tools.nvim author).
+- opt-in LSP integration (with support for inlay hints (maybe? seems to not work with zls yet), thanks to rust-tools.nvim author).
 See [FAQ](#faq) if you have questions about this integration.

 ## Requirements